 For many years I was a high school English teacher at the J. Graham Brown School in Louisville, Kentucky.
-The Brown was the only k – 12 public school in Jefferson County and we shared a mission of diversity, self-directed learning, and the celebration of individuality.
+The Brown was the only k – 12 public school in Jefferson County and we shared a mission of diversity and self-directed learning as we celebrated individuality and the importance of building community.
 My students (the Class of 1998 to the Class of 2007) were phenomenal mentors who taught me the importance of teaching to the unique learning styles of every child.
 Drawing two kids from each of twenty-five zip codes established a pastiche of learners.
 We did not track at our school, remained on a first-name basis to sustain relationships, and kept standards high for all.
-Our achievements were many.

-This online portfolio was a way to teach myself about online literacies at Syracuse University and is a hub for sustaining myself as a professional (hence the Mecological Sustainability title).
-My work showcased on this website culminate from my educational and professional experiences.
-It brings together a B.A. in English Literature from Binghamton University, a M.A.T. in English Education from the University of Louisville, an M.S. from KIESD, work with the Bread Loaf School of English and the Louisville Writing Project, additional learning experiences at Cambridge, in Denmark, and in Japan, and recent doctoral work at Syracuse University.
-In the 21st Century, an online portfolio such as this is a way to maintain a professional identity.
-It is flexible, approachable and demonstrative for audiences I don’t necessarily know (but I hope to one day meet).
-It is a model of the digital possibilities I promote with teachers and students I work with.
+This online location is a professional space for maintaining the work I do in the ever-changing world of literacy, K-12 schooling, and research, (hence the Mecological Sustainability title).
+The work showcased on this website culminates from many educational and professional experiences in schools and as the Director of the Connecticut Writing Project at Fairfield.
+It brings together a B.A. in English Literature from Binghamton University, a M.A.T. in English Education from the University of Louisville, an M.S. from KIESD, work with the Bread Loaf School of English and the Louisville Writing Project, and additional learning experiences at Cambridge University in England, the Roskilde Lile Skole in Denmark, a Fulbright Memorial Exchange in Japan, doctoral work at Syracuse University, and teacher leadership at Fairfield University.

-Above are pages to the work I do as a researcher and teacher and to the right are links to many of my professional communities and online doodling.
+Above are pages that highlight the work I do as a researcher/teacher and to the right are links important to the communities I belong to.
 Each has been created to bring light to my professional goals, current work, and previous accomplishments.
-It is one to meet me as an educator, researcher, and scholar in action.
-I welcome your comments and feedback to better what it is I am trying to communicate.
+This location is one way to meet me as an educator, researcher, and scholar in action, and I welcome your comments and feedback to better help me on what it is I am trying to communicate.

 Bryan Ripley Crandall Feel free to Email me

-PS: This professional portfolio can be translated into multiple languages.
+PS: Mecological Sustainability can be translated into multiple languages.
 Simply copy the address to this site, click on the GOOGLE sign here and paste the site’s URL in the open box.
 Google Translator will do the rest!